grafana/loki/docs/sources/send-data/k6/query-scenario.md

 ---
-title: Query testing
+title: Use k6 to load test log queries
-description: Query testing with K6
+menuTitle:  Query testing
+description: Using K6 to load test the read path (queries).
+aliases:
+- ../../clients/k6/query-scenario/
-weight: 30
+weight: 930
 ---
-# Query testing
+# Use k6 to load test log queries

 When designing a test scenario for load testing the read path of a Loki installation, it is important to know what types of queries you expect.